-The face-to-face speaking examination takes place separately from the written paper.
-The candidate is examined in a pair with a partner.
-In the event of an odd number of candidates, examinations may be conducted with three candidates.
+The speaking assessment takes place separately from the written paper.
+Speaking assessments are held in person with the learners and assessors at the assessment venue, or online using a video-conferencing platform.
+Each learner is assessed in a pair with a partner.
+In the event of an odd number of learners, assessments may be conducted with three learners.

-The total time of the examination is 11 minutes (15 minutes for 3 candidates) and it is split into three distinct parts.
+The total time of the assessment is 11 minutes (15 minutes for 3 learners) and it is split into three distinct parts.
 An assessor and interlocutor are present in the room.
-The candidates are asked questions by the interlocutor and the process is observed by the assessor.
+The learners are asked questions by the interlocutor and the process is observed by the assessor.

-At the end of the examination the interlocutor will award each candidate a holistic score.
+At the end of the assessment the interlocutor will award each learner a holistic score.
 The assessor will award a more analytical set of marks based on their observation of the exam and more detailed criteria.
-The total number of marks available for each candidate is thirty.
+The total number of marks available for each learner is thirty.

-Candidates are marked analytically in five distinct areas: Grammar, vocabulary, interactive ability, discourse management and pronunciation.
+Learners are marked analytically in five distinct areas: Grammar, vocabulary, interactive ability, discourse management and pronunciation.
 Details of the individual criteria can be found on page 21 of this document.

-The examination is scripted and the interlocutor does not deviate from the script other than to select the topics and questions to be asked.
-Topics are rotated after each pair of learners to ensure no subsequent candidates have an unfair advantage.
+The assessment is scripted and the interlocutor does not deviate from the script other than to select the topics and questions to be asked.
+Topics are rotated after each pair of learners to ensure no subsequent learners have an unfair advantage.

-ESB ESOL International Speaking Examinations make use of a list of twenty prescribed topics.
+ESB International ESOL International Speaking Assessments make use of a list of twenty prescribed topics.